Integrador-VoiceStyleTransfer/spanish-voice-style-transfer/README.md

 We choosed to work with the architecture proposed by [1], due to its capacity  to work with audios without transcription.
 Also, the authors published their [original implementation](https://github.com/jjery2243542/voice_conversion), making it easier for us to test and evaluate the architecture.

 ### Speakers similarity
-As we experimented with the architecture, we noticed that there were performance variations depending on the source and target speakers, so we tought that it could be explained with the speakers similarity.
+As we experimented with the architecture, we noticed that there were performance variations depending on the source and target speakers, so we tought that it could be explained through the speakers voice similarity.

 #### Measurement based on euclidean distance:
-We used the method proposed by [3], using the audio MFCC as the characteristic vector.
+We used the method proposed by [3], using the audio MFCC as the characteristics vector.

  #### Measurement based on Kullback-Leibler divergence:
-  We trained an UBM with all the audios.
-The UBM was built as a GMM and then we adapted the means vector using a MAP estimation [4].
+  We trained an UBM with all the audios in English.
+The UBM was built as a GMM and then we adapted the means vector to the Spanish speakers using a MAP estimation [4].
 After that, we calculated the distance between each speaker's probability distribution using the Symmetric Kullback-Leibler Divergence, defined as:

 ![](./src/img/eq1.png)